Violence Against Women and HIV

 • Stay safe.
 Leaving your partner or someone you live with can be upsetting to that person.
 Make your safety (and that of your children) your top priority.

 • Be prepared.
-If you leave, do not forget your HIV drugs and any other medications you take, medical records, birth certificate, credit cards, checkbook, etc. Assume that anything you leave behind may end up in the dumpster or be used to find you.
+If you leave, do not forget your HIV drugs and any other medications you take, medical records, birth certificates (yours and your children's), credit cards, checkbook, etc. Assume that anything you leave behind may end up in the dumpster or be used to find you.
 It may help to leave an emergency kit with some of these items with a trusted friend, family member, or service provider.
 If you do not want to give the name of the person you are afraid of, you can put it in a sealed envelope and ask them to open it only if you disappear or become too injured to identify the person who hurt you.

 • Document.
 Get medical attention if needed and get photos of any injuries that show.
 Have photos signed and dated by medical or law enforcement personnel if possible.
 A friend or family member can also sign and date for future evidence.